-Settlements central to delivering the Spatial Strategy Features - Major centre in the Sub-Region, containing services and facilities for the District.
-Sub-Regional Centre Function - To be the focus for housing and employment growth in Newark & Sherwood and the main location for investment for new services and facilities within the District.
-The Sub-Regional Centre is defined as Newark Urban Area which is made up of Newark, Balderton and Fernwood.
+Features - Major centre in the Sub-Region, containing services and facilities for the District.
+Function - To be the focus for housing and employment growth in Newark & Sherwood and the main location for investment for new services and facilities within the District.
+Sub-Regional Centre The Sub-Regional Centre is defined as Newark Urban Area which is made up of Newark, Balderton and Fernwood.
 The extent of the main built-up areas of the Sub-Regional Centre will be defined by an Urban Boundary.

 Service Centres Features - Service Centres have a range of local facilities, normally including a secondary school, good public transport and local employment.
 Function - Act as a focus for service provision for a large local population and a rural hinterland.
 The following communities have been designated as Service Centres within the various Areas of the District:

 Southwell Area Southwell

 Sherwood Area Ollerton & Boughton, Edwinstowe

 Mansfield Fringe Area Clipstone, Rainworth

 Principal Villages The extent of the main built-up areas of Service Centres will be defined by an Urban Boundary.
 Features - Principal Villages which have a good range of day to day facilities - primary school, food shop, health facilities, employment or access to nearby employment and complement the role of Service Centres.
 Function - Act as secondary focus for service provision in each Area.
 Support for service provision in these locations to assist rural accessibility.
 The following communities have been designated as Principal Villages within the various Areas of the District:

 Newark Area Collingham, Sutton-on- Trent

 Southwell Area Farnsfield

 Nottingham Fringe Lowdham

 Sherwood Area Bilsthorpe

 Mansfield Fringe Blidworth

-The extent of the main built Villages will be defined by V
+ouilt-up areas of the Principal illage Envelopes.